-In its first nine years, the Foundation has been largely devoted to the publishing of Esopus, a twice-yearly magazine that features content from all creative disciplines presented in an unmediated format.
+Over the past decade, the Foundation has been largely devoted to the publishing of Esopus, a twice-yearly magazine that features content from all creative disciplines presented in an unmediated format.
 “Unmediated” means that Esopus never features advertisements or commercially driven editorial material, and employs a purposefully neutral editorial voice in order to make the magazine a distributor, rather than interpreter, of its content.
-From 2009-2012, the Esopus Foundation also ran Esopus Space, an intimately scaled performance and exhibition venue in New York City’s Greenwich Village neighborhood that featured one-person and group shows, performances, lectures, and screenings at no cost to the public.
+From 2009 to 2012, the Esopus Foundation also ran Esopus Space, an intimately scaled performance and exhibition venue in New York City’s Greenwich Village neighborhood that featured one-person and group shows, performances, lectures, and screenings at no cost to the public.

 Each issue of Esopus includes three long-form contemporary artists’ projects—one by an established artist (past contributors have included Richard Tuttle, Jenny Holzer, and Robert Therrien) and two by emerging figures.
 Previous projects have taken the form of removable posters, booklets, foldouts, and hand-assembled sculptures, and have often utilized complex printing processes, unique paper stocks, and specially formulated inks.
 Issues also typically include personal reflections on various creative disciplines by practitioners.
 So far, these have included film composer Carter Burwell, choreographer Christopher Wheeldon, and lighting designer Jennifer Tipton among many others.
 Also featured in nearly every issue is a portfolio of work by an undiscovered artist, such as the riveting battle drawings of 13-year-old student Alex Brown, the WWII–era gouache portraits of Holocaust survivor Samuel Varkovitsky or the stunning mixed-media collages of the severely autistic 24-year-old Alex Masket.
 Along with a sampling of short plays, visual essays, film excerpts, poetry, and fiction by never-before-published authors, issues contain new installments of two regular series: “Modern Artifacts,” for which undiscovered treasures from the Museum of Modern Art Archives are reproduced in facsimile, and “Guarded Opinions,” which features museum guards’ commentaries on the art they oversee.
 Each issue concludes with a themed audio CD, for which musicians are invited to contribute a new song based on a particular subject.